kodekloudhub/community-faq/docs/how-tos/howto-install-gateway-api-on-kk-playground.md

 ## Traffic Switching

+It *is possible* that a blue-green or canary configuration of `HTTPRoute` could appear in the exam.

 Let's now create two services representing two versions of an application and demonstrate traffic switching.
 This technique allows us to manage blue/green and canary deployments.

 1. Create and expose two deployments

+    I have custom-built these deployments such that you can easily see the traffic switch without the need for a browser - as would be the case if I'd used the KodeKloud webapp-color image.

     <details>
     <summary>Expand YAML</summary>